-Alternative 1 (No Action) would not require that for-hire vessels to use the SAFIS system or vessel monitoring systems (VMS).
-This would include those data collection measures in place as well as those implemented by Amendment 15B including a requirement for private recreational vessels, if selected, that fish in the exclusive economic zone (EEZ), to maintain and submit fishing records; to carry observers and install an electronic logbook (ELB) and/or video monitoring equipment provided by NOAA Fisheries Service.
+Alternative 1 (No Action) would not require that for-hire vessels to use the Standard Atlantic Fisheries Information System (SAFIS) system or vessel monitoring systems (VMS).
+This would include those data collection measures in place as well as those implemented by Amendment 15B that includes all vessels, if selected, that fish in the EEZ, to maintain and submit fishing records; to carry observers and install an electronic logbook ELB and/or video monitoring equipment provided by NOAA Fisheries Service.